 EDO NSW cannot advise more than one client on the same issue, so if you are part of a community group, you will need to elect a representative to seek and receive advice on behalf of the group.

 Advice can generally only be provided to the person it relates to.
-If you are seeking advice on behalf of someone else, we will need their written permission before doing so.
+If you are seeking advice on behalf of someone else, we will need their written permission before providing it.

 Before calling us